wisemichael/fastapi-sentiment-api/README.md

 Train the model:
 python train_model.py

+API Endpoints
+GET /

+Returns a simple health check message to confirm the server is running.

+POST /predict

+Accepts a JSON object with a single key "review" and returns a prediction of either "positive" or "negative".

+Example input:
+{ "review": "I absolutely loved this movie!" }

+Example output:
+{ "prediction": "positive" }
 Start the FastAPI server:
 uvicorn main:app --reload

 Then open your browser and go to: http://127.0.0.1:8000/docs
 This is the interactive FastAPI documentation page where you can test the endpoints.

+Docker Instructions
+Build the Docker image:
+docker build -t sentiment-api .

+Run the Docker container:
+docker run -p 8000:8000 sentiment-api

+Then visit http://127.0.0.1:8000/docs to interact with the API.